 - Postdocs who are interested in learning more about editing and writing.
-Training is provided and is required for all incoming editors.
+Training is required and provided for all incoming editors.

 - Senior PhD and MD/PhD graduate students are eligible to join as junior editors.
-Training is provided and required for junior editors as well.
+Training is required and provided for junior editors, as well.

-Required Training for Editors: Three Editing and Reviewing Workshops, one hour long each, offered several times a year by the Office of Professional Writing, Publishing and Communication at TJU.
-The workshops will help you learn peer editing for conciseness and grammatical accuracy of the submitted content, and help you develop your own writing skills.
+Required Training for Editors: Two Editing and Reviewing Workshops, 90 minutes each, are offered two times a year by the Office of Professional Writing, Publishing and Communication.
+The workshops will help you learn to edit for conciseness and grammatical accuracy of the submitted content, and help you develop your own writing skills.

 Time commitment: Three hours of initial training, two edits per year minimum.

-Note: Your PI must approve your involvement (download the PI consent form below)
+Note: Your PI must approve your involvement.
+Please complete the PI consent form (link found below).

-To join: E-mail Editor-in-Chief, Ankit Rochani (PSERT@jefferson.edu), to inquire about volunteer editor positions and upcoming training dates.
+To join: Email Editor-in-Chief, Ankita Srivastava at Ankita.Srivastava@jefferson.edu to inquire about volunteer editor positions and upcoming training dates.

-Who will be reviewing/editing my manuscript?
+Who will review/edit my manuscript?
 As soon as we receive your manuscript, the Editor-in-Chief will assign your paper to two reviewers after making sure there is no conflict of interest.
 Once the criteria are met, the names of those two reviewers will be sent to you by email.
-PSERT will be practicing an open peer review process.
+PSERT will practice an open peer review process.

-How is the process going to work?
-The Editor-in-Chief will assign submissions to two reviewers who will review the work in a roundtable setting with guidance from an experienced editor.
+How does the review process work?
+The Editor-in-Chief will assign submissions to two reviewers who will review the work and meet with the author in a roundtable setting with guidance from an experienced editor.
 Authors will receive written commentary and feedback.

-How long will I have to wait to hear back from PSERT on my manuscript?
-Since we are editing the manuscript for English usage, content, conciseness, and correctness, we anticipate the turnaround time to be less than seven days from the day of submission.
+How long will I wait to hear back from PSERT on my manuscript?
+Since we are editing the manuscript for English usage, content, conciseness, and correctness, we anticipate the turnaround time to be 14 days from the day of submission.

 How do I make sure my research findings are protected?
-Each editor of your manuscript will sign a Confidentiality Statement which states that “the editors pledge not to use knowledge of the work to further their own interests”.
+Each editor of your manuscript will sign a Confidentiality Statement stating that “the editors pledge not to use knowledge of the work to further their own interests”.

 Questions?
-Contact PSERT Editor-in-Chief Ankit Rochani at PSERT@jefferson.edu
+Contact PSERT Editor-in-Chief Ankita Srivastava at Ankita.Srivastava@jefferson.edu.